Contents of this Article

 Cloud Workload Protection Platforms (CWPPs) are software platforms designed for monitoring and protecting cloud workloads.
 While such “workload-centric” solutions are usually agent-based, the focus should be on the workload – not the agent.
 An ideal CWPP would offer agentless and agent-based approaches to protecting workloads of different types in the traditional datacenter, public-cloud and private-cloud environments – including workload-centric security protections for bare-metal servers, SQL servers, storage accounts, orchestrated containers, serverless “functions” and virtual machines (VMs).

-Within this realm of SIEM, Security Center, and Sentinel, I often get asked by customers the following common question: we have already Azure Sentinel, do we need Azure Security Center as well?
+Within this realm of SIEM, Security Center, Azure Defender, and Sentinel, I often get asked by customers the following common question: we have already Azure Sentinel, do we need Azure Security Center as well?

-In this quick article, I will clarify this frequent question and share with you why you need to have Azure Sentinel and Security Center to protect your cloud workloads end-to-end and be proactive.
+In this quick article, I will clarify this frequent question and share with you why you need to have Azure Sentinel and Security Center/Azure Defender to protect your cloud workloads end-to-end and be proactive instead of reactive.

 Azure Security Center